 He was, in fact, 78 years old at the time of his death on 22 August 1947, albeit that his death certificate also wrongly gave his age as 79.

-The Daily Express article says that Spicer left the police force 'five months after the suspect had been released' which, as he left in April 1889, would place the arrest in December 1888, problematic for Hainsworth who believes it was the night of the double event (presumably while he was contemplating his third murder of the night).
+The Daily Express article says that Spicer left the police force 'five months after the suspect had been released' which, as he left in April 1889, would place the arrest in December 1888, problematic for Hainsworth who believes it was the night of the double event (presumably while the Ripper was contemplating his third murder of the night).

 The reason for this belief is that, as we have seen, Spicer wrote in his letter to the Daily Express that he arrested the man, 'after he had committed two murders'.
 But that doesn't necessarily mean he was referring to the night of the double event.
 He could have been saying that he arrested him at some point after his second murder (which might have been the murder of Nichols, if Tabram was supposed to have been the first, or after the murder of Chapman), but not necessarily on the same night.
 Obviously, this is inconsistent with Spicer saying that he left the Met five months later but so is an arrest on the night of the double event, and his entire story is dubious.
 Even Hainsworth and his co-author accept that Spicer's claim that, as he dragged the suspect to the police station, 'Women peered out of bedroom windows and shouted and cheered' , is fabricated.
 They also seem to think that he fabricated his description of the man as wearing a 'high hat, black suit with silk facings and a gold watch and chain', something which they describe as 'a yarn', presumably because it doesn't seem to fit Druitt.